Alan C. Ashton

-Alan C. Ashton (born May 7, 1942) is the co-founder of WordPerfect Corporation and a former professor at Brigham Young University (BYU).
+Alan C. Ashton (born May 7, 1942) is an American computer scientist.
+He is the co-founder of WordPerfect Corporation and a former professor at Brigham Young University (BYU).
 Ashton worked for a time with Novell after the company bought WordPerfect, and subsequently founded Thanksgiving Point in Lehi, Utah.

 Career

 Born in Salt Lake City, Utah, Ashton began his work in computer science at the University of Utah, studying computing and music in the early 1970s.
 In 1977, Ashton began work on word processing when he created a specification for an improved console-based word processor.
 His specifications outlined various innovations at the time, including continuous documents, function key shortcuts, modeless editing, and primitive WYSIWYG formatting.
-Along with his student, Bruce Bastian, Ashton incorporated Satellite Software International, which would later become the WordPerfect Corporation, in September 1979.
+Ashton and his student Bruce Bastian incorporated Satellite Software International in September 1979, which later became the WordPerfect Corporation.
 In 1987, Ashton left BYU to serve full-time as president and chief executive officer of WordPerfect Corporation.

-Ashton ran WordPerfect as a triumvirate, along with Bastian and W. E. "Pete" Peterson.
-Ashton and Bastian each controlled 49.5% of the company, and Peterson controlled 1%.
+Ashton, Bastian, and W. E. "Pete" Peterson ran WordPerfect as a triumvirate; Ashton and Bastian each controlled 49.5% of the company, and Peterson controlled 1%.
 While Ashton was the titular head of WordPerfect, Peterson ran the day-to-day operations, and was frequently misinterpreted as the head of the company by the press.
 Ashton's management style was hands-off.
 For a time, the entire development organization of WordPerfect reported directly to him.

 In 1990, Ashton was identified by Forbes magazine as one of the 400 wealthiest individuals in the United States.

 When Novell bought WordPerfect Corp. in 1994, Ashton and Bastian each received almost $700 million in Novell stock.
 Ashton joined the Novell Corporation's Board of Directors in 1994, and resigned in 1996.

-Ashton is unrelated to Ashton-Tate, a database company and contemporary of WordPerfect in the 1980s.
+Ashton is unrelated to Ashton-Tate, a database company that was a contemporary of WordPerfect in the 1980s.

 In April 1999, Ashton founded ASH Capital, a venture investment company controlled by Ashton and managed by James Savas and David Harkness.